Best Making Tax Digital Software 2026 (Tried and Tested)

 Your software should map your expense categories directly to HMRC's required categories.
 Some tools use their own internal categories and require you to manually match them to HMRC's list before filing.
 The best tools handle this mapping automatically.

-How to Check If Software Is HMRC-Recognised
+How to Check If Software Is MTD-Compatible

 HMRC maintains an official list of software that meets the requirements for Making Tax Digital for Income Tax.
 You can find it on the GOV.UK website by searching for "Making Tax Digital compatible software."

 Being on this list means the software has been tested and confirmed to connect to HMRC's API correctly.
 It does not mean HMRC endorses the software or guarantees its quality, only that it meets the minimum technical requirements.
+Some tools advertise MTD compatibility but only support MTD for VAT, not MTD for Income Tax Self Assessment.
+These are different systems.
+Make sure your chosen software explicitly supports MTD ITSA.

 When to Set Up Your MTD Software

 The right time to set up depends on which income threshold you fall into, but the short answer for everyone is: sooner than you think.
+If you are not sure which cohort you are in, the MTD requirement checker works it out from your income in under a minute.

 April 2026 cohort (income over £50,000)